The Christensen Fund provides financial support for Indigenous-led and community-based organizations.

 Pre-proposals are accepted for consideration for the following programs:

 Before you apply for a grant from The Christensen Fund we invite you to:

-- Read about Our Programs, to determine if your request is within our regions and program priorities.
+- Read about Our Programs to determine if your request falls within our regions and program priorities.

 - Take a look at our past grantees in our searchable database to get a sense of what we have funded.

 - Get started by registering for our Grantee Portal.
 You must be an authorized representative of the organization in order to register.

 - You will receive an online notification confirming receipt of your submission followed by another email indicating your login and password to access our Grantee Portal.

 - Complete the Pre-proposal by navigating to ‘Apply’ in the Grantee Portal